Tara K. Meyer, PhD

 The Phenological Trap

-Ecologist, educator, and field researcher dedicated to understanding how wildlife and people coexist in a changing world.
+I am a conservation ecologist and educator dedicated to understanding how wildlife and people can coexist within a rapidly changing climate.

 Learn more